dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 **Very Important Note:** At this point, you will need to add this URL to the **Allowed Web Origins**, **Allowed Origins(CORS)**, and `http://<your-url.sh>/callback` to your **Allowed Callback URLs** in your Auth0 dashboard.
 Furthermore, you'll need to update your `src/auth/Auth.js` file.
 Replace the value of **redirectUri** with `http://<your-url.sh>/callback`.

 Now, re-run the `npm run build` command to make a new build.
-Also run the `surge` command but with some parameters like so:
+Also, run the `surge` command but with some parameters like so:

 ```bash
 surge dist/ <your-surge-url>